1. Home

 GRONI

-At the end of March 2014, the General Register Office of Northern Ireland (GRONI) launched its online family history service.
-While this is free to search and some researchers will find some of the details returned by the free search to be useful, most people will need to access additional information for which they must pay by credit/debit card.
+While this is free-to-search and many researchers will find some of the details returned by the free search to be useful, most people will need to access additional information or view a copy of the register; these requests attract a fee for which they must pay by credit/debit card.
 Fortunately, the fee structure is quite bearable.

 (See also Irish Genealogy Toolkit's Northern Ireland civil registration records page.)